-Buildbox owner AppOnBoard hires Riot Games leader Mike Seavers as CEO
+Buildbox owner AppOnboard hires Riot Games leader Mike Seavers as CEO

 AppOnboard has named former Riot Games chief technology officer Mike Seavers as its new CEO.
-Founder and previous CEO Jonathan Zweig will continue as president at the company that makes a do-it-yourself game platform and playable ads.
+Founder and previous CEO Jonathan Zweig will continue as president at the company, which makes a do-it-yourself game platform and playable ads.

-The addition of Seavers marks AppOnBoard‘s new mission, which changed when the company acquired Buildbox, a suite of tools that neophytes can use to create games without knowing how to code.
-Under AppOnBoard, Buildbox launched in December a free version that brings people into the world of “no code” game development and then upsells them to services such as marketing and playable ads, said Zweig, in an interview with GamesBeat.
+The addition of Seavers marks AppOnboard‘s new mission, which changed when the company acquired Buildbox, a suite of tools that neophytes can use to create games without knowing how to code.
+Under AppOnboard, in December Buildbox launched a free version that brings people into the world of “no code” game development and then upsells them to services such as marketing and playable ads, Zweig said in an interview with GamesBeat.

 Seavers is a 25-year game and software veteran who was most recently CTO of Riot Games and was heavily involved in the creation of Riot’s Legends of Runeterra as well as League of Legends.
 Now he’s taking charge of a company whose DIY suite was used to create Color Switch, a mobile game that is a big reason why more than a billion Buildbox games have been downloaded to date.
 Color Switch generated more than $100 million in revenues to date.

-Zweig started AppOnBoard in Los Angeles in 2016 and he has raised $34 million to date.
-When he acquired Buildbox, the idea was to democratize game development to the degree that you won’t have to know programming to make games.
+Zweig started AppOnboard in Los Angeles in 2016, and the company has raised $34 million to date.
+When it acquired Buildbox, the idea was to democratize game development to the degree that you won’t have to know programming to make games.
 Now the task is to refine the product and make it universally accessible.

-Zweig was previously a cofounder at AdColony.
-At that company, he decided to bring in Will Kassoy as CEO to help scale the company.
+Zweig was previously a cofounder at AdColony where he decided to bring in Will Kassoy as CEO to help scale the company.
 That’s how it grew faster and was able to get acquired.
-Once AppOnBoard was established, Zweig decided to do the same thing in finding his own replacement.
+Once AppOnboard was established, Zweig decided to do the same thing in finding his own replacement.

 He recruited Seavers after interviewing nearly 100 candidates in the past year.
 Seavers said in an interview he happened to be looking around as he knew that Riot Games was in good hands with the launches of Legends of Runeterra and Valorant, which are games that will give Riot revenues so it isn’t entirely dependent on the 10-year-old League of Legends.